konsumer/androidx/README.md

 ## usage

-You can run a graphical API-30 playstore emulator with this:
+You can run a graphical rooted API-30 playstore emulator with this:

 ```
 docker run --rm -it \